lanericharddavis/student-workbook/src/reflections/wk4/quiz4.md

 **9.** What is the purpose of encapsulation in programming?
 <!-- enter you answer in the space below -->
 ```
+Encapsulation is what safeguards values of structured data objects inside a class.
+It prevents unauthorized people direct access to the data.
 ```
 **10.** What is `HTTP` response code for a successful request?
 <!-- enter you answer in the space below -->
 ```
+Response codes that are considered successful are anything between 200-299.
+200 being 'OK' which means the request has succeeded.
 ```
 **11.** What is a 500 error?
 <!-- enter you answer in the space below -->
 ```
-It is a server error response indicating that the server encountered  an unexpected condition that prevented it from fulfilling the request.
+Internal Server Error: A server error response indicating that the server encountered  an unexpected condition that prevented it from fulfilling the request.
 It is usually a general "catch-all" error.
 ```